 A Bridge Too Far tells a strategically complex story involving British, American and Polish troops, Dutch civilians and, of course, the Germans, and was staged on an enormous scale.
 The size of the production is often staggering to behold.
 The parachute drop sequences, in particular, are a stand out, and must have been remarkable on the big screen.
 Whereas today these massed parachute drops would be accomplished using CGI, for A Bridge Too Far they were carried out for real, using hundreds of British paratroopers.
 The cinematography in this sequence is outstanding, and includes POV shots of the paratroopers themselves dropping to the ground with a convincing thump.
 This scene is almost Market Garden in microcosm; a superb, triumphant spectacle of military power, followed by a crashing and uncomfortable bump to the ground.
 The parachute drop was filmed over two days and, although the first day's filming was acceptable, Attenborough requested a second day.
 Levine called him every name under the sun, but eventually agreed to provide an additional $75,000 to film it a second time, and all the parachute drop scenes come from the second day's filming.

 Great care was taken to make the film authentic and there is an impressive array of WWII era equipment.
-Not all of it is completely accurate; the RAF ground attack planes should be Typhoons but there were none flying, so they are represented by WW2 era Texan/Harvard trainers, and the German tanks are a post-war type with some adaptations.
+Not all of it is completely accurate; the RAF ground attack planes should be Hawker Typhoons but there were none flying, so they are represented by WW2 era Texan/Harvard trainers, and the German tanks are a post-war type with some adaptations.
 But the film makers did as much as they could to make the uniforms, vehicles, settings and equipment authentic, including building their own Horsa gliders, since none existed, and reportedly making more than 2,000 military uniforms.
 Location filming took place in Holland, with Deventer standing in for Arnhem, where the original bridge had since been demolished, and the crew built eight complete houses on the site of a car park for the street fighting sequences taking place around the bridge.
 The technical aspects are all first rate and the film is made to a very high standard.
 Geoffrey Unsworth's cinematography is excellent, as is the work of Robin Browne's aerial unit.
 So is John Addison's rousing and richly detailed score, which perfectly captures the confidence, optimism, triumphalism and eventually the disillusionment of the Allied forces.
+Addison had actually taken part in Operation Market Garden as part of the British armoured corps.
+When he learned that the book was being turned into a film, he contacted Attenborough and asked him if he could write the music.

 Rounding out the star cast is Gene Hackman as the Polish General Sosabowski, one of the operation's most outspoken critics.
 Attenborough gives him a clever introduction showing us how much of an outsider he is among the Allied generals, with the camera eventually finding him hidden behind the others, all but forgotten by Browning during his briefing.
 Hackman is believably pained and sceptical, resigned to taking part in an operation he clearly feels could go disastrously wrong.
 It's just a shame about his dodgy Polish accent.